Nevada jury: Health insurers owe ER doctors $60M in damages

 “The only thing they understand is money,” Zavitsanos said, ending his call to jurors to send a message that defendants also including United Healthcare Insurance Co., United Health Care Services Inc. and UMR Inc. harmed doctors, anesthesiologists and nurses.

 Dr. Scott Scherr, emergency department director at Sunrise Hospital & Medical Center in Las Vegas and regional medical director of TeamHealth, testified during the monthlong trial.
-He expressed relief about the verdicts.
+He expressed relief after the verdicts.

-“A jury of my peers realized the value of emergency medicine in Nevada,” said Scherr, who headed an trauma teams treating critically injured victims after the deadliest mass shooting in modern U.S. history in October 2017 at a Las Vegas Strip concert.
+“A jury of my peers realized the value of emergency medicine in Nevada,” said Scherr, who headed trauma teams treating critically injured victims after the deadliest mass shooting in modern U.S. history in October 2017 at a Las Vegas Strip concert.
 Fifty-eight people died that night; hundreds were injured.

 “I hope this sends a message to United Healthcare about the importance of our frontline workers,” Scherr said.

-In emergency rooms, where patients cannot by law be turned away, an attending medical care provider treating sore throats, broken ankles, heart attacks and gunshot wounds may not be covered by the patient’s insurance plan.
+In emergency rooms, where patients cannot by law be turned away, attending medical care providers treating sore throats, broken ankles, heart attacks and gunshot wounds may not be covered by patients’ insurance plans.

-Testimony showed that United Healthcare cut reimbursements to out-of-network providers by more than half from 2017 to 2020 — from $528 to less than $246.
+Testimony showed that United Healthcare cut reimbursements to out-of-network providers by more than half from 2017 to 2020 — from $528 to $246.

 “For too long United just thought they could do whatever they wanted,” Zavatsanos said after the jury was dismissed.
-“Despite enormous efforts by TeamHealth to have legislators and people in the industry listen, it took eight ordinary citizens to hopefully bring about more change than anything that has been done to date.
+“Despite enormous efforts by TeamHealth to have legislators and people in the industry listen, it took eight ordinary citizens to hopefully bring about more change than anything that has been done to date.”

-“This today is a victory for all of the frontline heroes in Nevada, front line emergency room workers, physician assistants and nurse practitioners,” he said.
+He added: “This today is a victory for all of the frontline heroes in Nevada, front line emergency room workers, physician assistants and nurse practitioners.”

 In court, attorney K Lee Blalack II, representing defendants, reminded jurors that the compensatory damages award they reached with their Nov.
 29 liability verdict represented about one-fourth of the $10.4 million in disputed billing charges at the heart the breach-of-contact case.